WE ARE WRHBA

 Our History Dates Back to 1946:

-James A. Braby, Manager of S.W.
-Robb Construction Co., and Lyle S. Hallman, of Hallman Construction Limited, were the first to come together with a vision to create a Homebuilders association in this area.
+At the end of the Second World War, the Waterloo Region was experiencing a housing shortage.
+WRHBA Founding members, James A. Braby, Manager of S.W.
+Robb Construction Co., and Lyle S. Hallman, of Hallman Construction Limited, came together with a vision to create a Homebuilders Association.
 This collaboration led to James Braby negotiating the first-ever wartime housing contract with the federal government.
 Braby and Hallman organized five local builders to participate in executing the agreement to construct 100 homes for first-time home buyers.

 Several fundamental principles emerged during the development and the completion of the Wartime Housing initiative: